nexusformat/definitions/manual/source/datarules.rst

     beam_center_x_initial_guess

 NeXus borrowed this scheme from CIF.
-In this way all the different variants of a dataset can be preserved.
+In this way all the different variants of a field can be preserved.
 The expectation is that variants will be rarely used and NXprocess groups with the results of data reduction will be written instead.